niklasax/Beer_Analytics/README.md

 ## Topic and Data selected
 * **Selected Topic:** Craft Beer
 * **Reason for Selected topic:** This topic was one that all the members of the group had familiarity and interest in
-* **Description of the source data:** This Dataset contains two CSVs pertaining to beer types and breweries s from Kaggle.com:
+* **Description of the source data:** This Dataset contains two CSVs pertaining to beer types and breweries from Kaggle.com:
   * [Beers CSV file](https://www.kaggle.com/nickhould/craft-cans?select=beers.csv): Contains data specific to each craft beer (alcohol content, name, type etc..)
   * [Breweries CSV file](https://www.kaggle.com/nickhould/craft-cans?select=breweries.csv): Contains data specific to each Brewery (brewery name, state located in, city located in).
 Can be merged with beers.csv on 'brewery_id'.
 * **Questions we hope to answer with data:** Can we use machine learning to predict the type of alcohol based on features of the beer?